 In the event of a formal complaint, the following stages will be followed:

 Stage 1 -

-1. Complaint is received by SFL and acknowledged as received within 7 working days by Skills
+1. The complaint is received by Skills for Logistics Ltd and acknowledged as received within 7 working days.

-for Logistics (SFL).

-These should be sent to the Director of Operations, and include the
+These should be sent to the Director of Operations and include the following details:

 a.
 The name of the complainant and contact details